msv-lab/f1x/doc/Development.md

 f1x synthesizer is bit-precise.
 The following integer types are supported:

 * char (signed or unsigned depending on platform)
-* unsigned char
+* unsinged char
 * unsigned short
 * unsigned int
 * unsigned long
-* unsigned long long
+* signed char
 * short
 * int
 * long
-* long long

-All other integer types are currently casted to long long.
+All other integer types are currently casted to long.

 ## Runtime ##